 How would you suggest that potential clients confront feelings of shame around therapy?

-Whether it was because we live in a racist, cis-hetero, sexist world that treats black and brown people as invisible or because that world denies basic human rights to LGBTQIA*+, indigenous, and femme-identified folx, I grew up feeling ashamed of my early start to therapy and of my identiities.
+Whether it was because we live in a racist, cis-hetero, sexist world that treats Black and Brown people as invisible or because that world denies basic human rights to LGBTQIA*+, Indigenous, and femme-identified folx, I grew up feeling ashamed of my early start to therapy and of my identities.
 But that shame is part of the violent, flawed rhetoric that cons us into thinking that accessing or seeking care is inherently wrong or unhealthy.
 I encourage and implore you to be radically intentional about getting the care you deserve—and to interrogate the sources of what has taught you to internalize negative beliefs about therapy and what therapy can be.

 “You have every right to access the care you want and to receive care that is informed, competent, and that reflects and centers your identities.”